 In an online environment, you are empowered to learn from others in your course(s) who come from a wide range of backgrounds and locations.
 You'll have full control over the amount of exposure you have to the other students.
 Most of your interactions in the course are written to allow you to make intelligent and thoughtful contributions on your own time.
 No matter where you are located, you can discuss your work and make connections with other students.
 By engaging in a dialogue with other students, you learn about new ways of thinking, see other perspectives, and get to know each other better.

 Contact for Information:

-If you have any questions about the Cheese Maker Certificate or courses, please email: firstname.lastname@example.org
+For general questions about the Cheese Maker Certificate or courses, please email firstname.lastname@example.org